About

 write a haiku

-There are mainly three types of posts:
+There are mainly three or, more recently, four types of posts:

 In the end I hope you, the reader, managed to find a few interesting ideas on this blog.
 If not, the libraries are full of books, the internet is full of meaningful quotes and other material that I hope will quench your thirst…

-In either case I would like to thank you for your time!
+In either case, I would like to thank you for your time!

 No comments: